-Thank you for your interest in Modern Retail.
-It might be helpful to understand the overall process flow first.
-If you take a look at the diagram below, you'll notice that Products flow from CounterPoint to your Magento, Bigcommerce, Shopify or WooCommerce website.
-You'll also notice that Orders & Customers flow the opposite direction from Magento, Bigcommerce, Shopify or WooCommerce to CounterPoint.
+To get started, it might be helpful to understand the overall process flow first.
+If you take a look at the diagram below, you'll notice that Products move from Counterpoint to your Magento, Bigcommerce, Shopify or WooCommerce website.
+You'll also notice that Orders & Customers move in the opposite direction from Magento, Bigcommerce, Shopify, or WooCommerce to Counterpoint.

-The following Description fields are sent from CounterPoint to your website.
+The following description fields can be sent from Counterpoint to your website.

-- The Description field below is typically used to populate the Product Name on the website.
+- The first Description field below (written in green) is typically used to populate the Product Name on the website.

-We also send over the grided items from CounterPoint and create the associated product variants on your website.
+We also send over the gridded items from Counterpoint and create the associated product variants on your website.

-The two most common variants are size and color, but our integration supports whatever values have been entered into CounterPoint up to 3 dimensions.
+The two most common variants are size and color, but our integration supports whatever values have been entered into Counterpoint, using up to 3 dimensions.

-CounterPoint supports 7 different prices and typically at least 2 of these fields will be mapped to your website pricing:
+Of course, it would be very difficult to sell something if it didn't have a price, so those can be mapped as well!
+Counterpoint supports 7 different prices, and typically at least 2 of the following fields will be mapped to your website pricing:

 - Retail Price